-5.1 Coinygram may be required and / or directed to cooperate and aid the government and / or law enforcement authorities, police, investigating agencies, or Tribunals and Courts within the territory of Malta or from outside the said territory.
+5.1 Coinygram may be required and / or directed to cooperate and aid the government and / or law enforcement authorities, police, investigating agencies, or Tribunals and Courts within the territory of Lithuania or from outside the said territory.

-5.2 In such cases, subject to applicable laws with respect to data protection, Coinygram shall be entitled to disclose any information about the User that is in its possession or control, including to government or law enforcement officials, police, investigating agencies, Tribunals and Courts within the territory of Malta.
+5.2 In such cases, subject to applicable laws with respect to data protection, Coinygram shall be entitled to disclose any information about the User that is in its possession or control, including to government or law enforcement officials, police, investigating agencies, Tribunals and Courts within the territory of Lithuania.